 The student will prepare a Bibliography of at least 20 sources including course texts, external texts and journal articles.
-A brief annotation of 50 words is required to establish relevancy and the Bibliography must be submitted in current Turabian format.
+A brief annotation of 35 to 50 words is required to establish relevancy and the Bibliography must be submitted in current Turabian format.

 Capstone Project: Philosophy Paper Assignment